Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/_index.md

 ---
 title: "aspose.diagram"
 linktitle: "aspose.diagram"
-articleTitle: "aspose.diagram"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
-description: "The aspose.diagram namespace offers classes and enums for creating, modifying, and rendering Visio diagrams in Node.js via Java."
+description: "The aspose.diagram namespace provides classes and enums for creating, editing, and rendering Microsoft Visio diagrams in Node.js via Java."
 type: docs
 weight: 10
 url: /nodejs/aspose.diagram/
 ---

-This reference details all types available in the aspose.diagram namespace, including core diagram elements such as Act, ActiveXControl, and alignment utilities.
-Use these classes to programmatically build, edit, and export Visio files within a Node.js environment powered by the Java runtime.
+Use these types to programmatically manipulate Visio shapes, pages, controls, and layout properties.
+The reference lists each class, enum, and their members with usage details.

 ## Classes